 So, you’ve decided to embrace your green thumb and try your hand at growing marijuana indoors.
 Choosing to grow marijuana is not as easy as going to the store, picking up a seedling, and tending to it the way you would other plants.
-Growing cannabis is a nuanced art that requires patience and practice.
+Growing cannabis is a nuanced art that requires patience and practice, can be extremely rewarding.

 In this article, we’ll break down the basics of how to grow marijuana indoors.
 Even if you have absolutely zero growing knowledge, by the end, you’ll understand where to begin and how to make all of your grower dreams come true.